School Uniform/PE Kit

 For safety reasons, children are not permitted to wear jewellery or nail varnish in school.
 This includes earrings, but small studs are allowed.
 It is best that parents/carers discuss P.E. timetables with class teachers and remove stud earrings at home on these days.
 If children are wearing earrings on the day of a PE lesson, they should remove them independently, or ask an adult to cover them with microporous tape.

-Watches may be worn but they must not have alarms or digital games that may interrupt teaching and learning.
-We do prefer that children leave their watches at home where they are safe and of course watches must not be worn during PE lessons.
+Watches and activity trackers may be worn but they must not have alarms or digital games that may interrupt teaching and learning.
+We do prefer that children leave their watches and activity trackers at home where they are safe.
+Following advice from Leeds City Council Health and Safety Team, watches and activity trackers must not be worn during PE lessons.

 Children are not allowed to wear headwear inside the building, unless there is a proven medical reason or it is a requirement of their religious faith.